Category Archives: Recent Posts

 Criticize me–please!!

 However, for most of us, the internal loop is not enough.
 We need the critical eyes of others.
-Passages which we think are crystaline in their clarity may be baffling to others.
+Passages that we think are crystal clear may be baffling to the reader.
 Good sections might be too lengthy, while others are too brief.
-The material might be just right for us, but our preconceptions, interests, and biases can cloud our judgment.
-Other eyes see our prose without our unique lens, and so don’t see it the same way we do.
+Our preconceptions, interests, and biases can cloud our judgment.
+Other eyes see our prose without our unique lens.
+They don’t see it with our emotional bias.

-Recently, a member of the Chattanooga Writers Guild, of which I am a member, started a new critique group.
-I waffled on whether to attend the first meeting, but in the end, I gave in and went.
+Recently, Gary, a member of the Chattanooga Writers Guild, started a new critique group.
+I waffled on whether to attend the first meeting, but in the end, I went.
 I’m glad I did.
-After addressing the early ‘teething’ issues — too few people at the first meeting, too many at the second, too much time spent on one piece and too little on another — we have now settled into a stable, meaningful group.
-The critical comments are insightful but never cutting.
+After addressing early ‘teething’ issues — too few people at the first meeting, too many at the second, too much time spent on one piece and too little on another — we have now settled into a stable, meaningful group.
+The critical comments are insightful but not cutting.
 They focus on the work.
-I’ve presented short fiction that I felt was ready for submission to journals, and was able to refine it based on the feedback from the critique group.
+I’ve presented short fiction that I felt was ready for submission to journals, and later refined it based on feedback from the group.
 I hope we can maintain this delicate balance.
 I hope we can avoid the slippery slope of ego enhancement.
 I hope we continue to reach ever higher, driven forward by honesty.

 Leave a Comment